 In accordance with German law, our principal accountant is appointed at our Annual General Meeting based on a recommendation of our Supervisory Board.
 The Audit Committee of our Supervisory Board prepares such a recommendation.
 Subsequent to the principal accountant's appointment, the Audit Committee awards the contract and in its sole authority approves the terms and scope of the audit and all audit engagement fees as well as monitors the principal accountant's independence.
-KPMG AG Wirtschaftsprüfungsgesellschaft was our principal accountant for the 2018 and 2019 fiscal years, respectively.
+Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft ("EY") became our principal accountant for the 2020 fiscal year.
+KPMG AG Wirtschaftsprüfungsgesellschaft was our principal accountant for the 2019 fiscal year.

-The table set forth below contains the aggregate fees billed for each of the last two fiscal years by KPMG AG Wirtschaftsprüfungsgesellschaft and the worldwide member firms of KPMG International in each of the following categories: (1) Audit fees, which are fees for professional services for the audit of our annual financial statements or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements for those fiscal years, (2) Audit-related fees, which are fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported as Audit fees, (3) Tax-related fees, which are fees for professional services rendered for tax compliance, tax consulting and tax planning, and (4) All other fees, which are fees for products and services other than Audit fees, Audit-related fees and Tax-related fees.
+The tables set forth below contain the aggregate fees billed for 2019 fiscal year by KPMG AG Wirtschaftsprüfungsgesellschaft and billed for 2020 fiscal year by EY in each of the following categories: (1) Audit fees, which are fees for professional services for the audit of our annual financial statements or services that are normally provided by the accountant in connection with statutory and regulatory filings or engagements for those fiscal years, (2) Audit-related fees, which are fees for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements and are not reported as Audit fees, (3) Tax-related fees, which are fees for professional services rendered for tax compliance, tax consulting and tax planning, and (4) All other fees, which are fees for products and services other than Audit fees, Audit-related fees and Tax-related fees.
 These amounts include expenses and exclude Value Added Tax (VAT).